Follow these steps if you’re unhappy with your Personal Independence Payment (PIP) decision.

-You can tell them why you don’t agree and give more information to support your argument, eg if your circumstances have changed.
+You can tell them why you don’t agree and give more information to support your argument, for example if your circumstances have changed.

 Contact DWP as soon as possible if you think they’ve overlooked something or if your situation has changed.

 Ask for a ‘mandatory reconsideration’

 If you’re still unhappy, you can contact DWP again and formally ask them to look at their decision again.
 This is called ‘mandatory reconsideration’ - you have to do it before you can appeal a decision.

 You can ask for this during your first discussion with DWP or later on.
 You can phone or write to DWP and ask for a mandatory reconsideration - the details are on your decision letter.